Guidelines

 Strength rating

-Manage each acute episode similar to that for ischaemic priapism.
+Manage each acute episode according to the treatment recommendations for ischaemic priapism (section 10.1.4).

 Strong